-Whiskey Butterscotch Pecan Sticky Buns: Soft buns filled with cinnamon sugar all rolled up and baked on top of a gooey Whiskey Butterscotch Pecan Sticky Bun Sauce.
+These Whiskey Butterscotch Pecan Sticky Buns are filled with cinnamon sugar and are topped with a gooey Whiskey Butterscotch Pecan Sauce.

 The first thing you will notice with this recipe is the pecans.